buddhaman/AnymaEngine/Readme.md

 - Make list of common colors.

 ### Done
+- Make particles when agent gets killed or dies.
+- Show health when zoomed in.
 - Recoil, or however you wanna call it when a herbivore is hurt.
 They cannot move unless they sprint?
 - Use the charge or refractory value to disable movement for herbivore agents.
 - Fix colors everywhere, follow imgui layout.